List of English cricketers (1787–1825)

-The principal club throughout the period was Marylebone Cricket Club (MCC) which was founded in 1787.
-MCC organised the early Gentlemen v Players matches and most of the games played by occasional XIs such as those led by Colonel Lennox, Lord Frederick Beauclerk, George Osbaldeston and others.
-Inter-county cricket was rare during the Napoleonic Wars and there were no formally constituted county clubs at the time, but the main centres at county level were Berkshire, Essex, Hampshire, Kent, Middlesex, Surrey and Sussex.
-Towards the end of the period, Cambridge University became prominent, especially through its series of matches against the Cambridge Town Club.
-In the north of England, cricket was developing through town clubs which became the focal points of the game in their respective counties, especially Nottingham Cricket Club and Sheffield Cricket Club.
+This is a list of English cricketers who were first recorded in historically important matches played between the 1787 and 1825 seasons.
+(Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.)
+(Note: Surviving match records to 1825 are incomplete, and any statistical compilation of a player's career in that period is based on known data only, which means the compilation must be incomplete, and therefore false if presented as fact.
+In addition, match scorecards were not always created, or have been lost, and the matches themselves were not always recorded in the press or other media.
+Scorecard data was not comprehensive: e.g., bowling analyses lacked balls bowled and runs conceded; bowlers were not credited with wickets when the batsman was caught or stumped; in many matches, the means of dismissal were omitted.)
+With the single exception of Thomas Lord, whose new ground was opened at the beginning of the 1787 season, players who were first recorded before the beginning of that season are omitted from this list, as they may be found in List of English cricketers (1701–1786).

-The players included are those known to have played in matches which were given retrospective first-class status between 1787 and 1825 inclusive.
-(Note: Details of players are not always complete for this period.
-In some cases cricket historians have made assumptions regarding the identity of players where just a surname was recorded on original scorecards; in some cases sources do not agree and in others more recent research has invalidated entries in older sources.
-A very small number of scorecards do not give the names of players at all.
-Teams are also given different names in different sources on occasions and the accounts of matches also differ.)
+The principal club throughout the period was MCC, which was founded in 1787, soon after Lord's ground opened.
+MCC organised the early Gentlemen v Players matches, and most of the games played by occasional XIs such as Charles Lennox's XI, Lord Frederick Beauclerk's XI, George Osbaldeston's XI, and others.
+Inter-county cricket was rare during the Napoleonic Wars, and there were no formally-constituted county clubs at the time.
+The main county teams were Berkshire, Essex, Hampshire, Kent, Middlesex, Surrey, and Sussex.
+Towards the end of the period, Cambridge University (CUCC) became prominent, especially through its series of matches against the Cambridge Town Club (CTC), which ultimately formed the basis of the original Cambridgeshire County Cricket Club.
+In the north of England, cricket was developing through town clubs which became the focal points of the game in their respective counties, especially Nottingham and Sheffield.